PortaSounds/portasounds.github.io/resources.md

 # How do I send my mix to a mastering engineer?

-Make sure there is atleast -6db of headroom in the master bus
+Make sure there is atleast -6db of headroom in your mix and that your song is not clipping.
+I know some might send a 32bit export which solves the problem of headroom since it can be scaled down if your mix clips.
+But it helps make our workflow much easier and faster if you send with a -6db headroom.

+## What settings to export my mix?

+* Wav File.
+* 24bit stereo.
+* 44.1kHz (or the project sample rate you are working on)

 ## Why the -6db headroom?